Lou-janss-93/human-ai-code/README.md

 ## 📜 License

-This project is licensed under the **MIT License**.
+## License

-You are free to use, modify, and distribute the code, as long as you credit the original authors and any AI tools involved.
+This project’s code is licensed under the [MIT License](https://github.com/Lou-janss-93/human-ai-code/blob/main/LICENSE).

-See the [LICENSE](./LICENSE) file for the full license text.
+Creative content (such as manifestos and quotes) is licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).

 ---